Actuaries bring value to General Insurance

-In the UK, General insurance is broadly divided into two areas, personal lines and commercial lines.
+General insurance is broadly divided into two areas, personal lines and commercial lines.

-Commercial lines products are usually designed for relatively large legal entities.
+Commercial lines - products are usually designed for relatively large legal entities.
 These would include workers' comp (employers liability), public liability, product liability, commercial fleet and other general insurance products sold in a relatively standard fashion to many organisations.
 There are many companies that supply comprehensive commercial insurance packages for a wide range of different industries, including shops, restaurants and hotels.

-Personal lines products are designed to be sold in large quantities.
+Personal lines - products are designed to be sold in large quantities.
 This would include motor insurance, household insurance, pet insurance, creditor insurance and others.

-The London Market consists of a number of insurers, reinsurers, [P&I Clubs], brokers and other companies that are typically physically located in the City of London.
-Business is typically written through specialist brokers.
-The London Market also participates in personal lines and commercial lines, domestic and foreign, and provides reinsurance.
+The London Market consists of a number of insurers, reinsurers, brokers and other companies that are typically physically located in the City of London.
+Their business is usually written through specialist brokers.
+The London Market also participates in personal and commercial lines, domestic and foreign, and provides reinsurance.

 The General Insurance Board actively influences the environment in which General Insurance actuaries practice